This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 *Daily Value: Percentages are based on a diet of 2,000 calories a day.

-1. Helps Digestion
+1. Helps digestion

-One of the major cayenne pepper benefits is the positive effect it has on the digestive system.
+Cayenne pepper benefits are numerous, and one of the major cayenne pepper benefits is the positive effect it has on the digestive system.
+It’s used to help digestion, including to help treat upset stomach, slow intestinal gas, relieve stomach pain, stop diarrhea and provide relief for cramps.

 Cayenne pepper helps produce saliva, which is important for excellent digestion as well as preventing bad breath.
 Research suggests that consuming cayenne pepper stimulates our salivary glands, which is needed to begin the digestive process.

-Researchers suggest that cayenne pepper, due to its spice, is able to stimulate a pain response in a different part of the body.
+Researchers have suggested that cayenne pepper, due to its spice, is able to stimulate a pain response in a different part of the body.
 Once this happens, the brain puts its attention on that new site and no longer concentrates on the pain in the head, which causes the migraine headache.

 After this initial pain reaction from the cayenne pepper, the nerve fibers have a depleted substance P, or pain chemical, and the sensation of pain is lessened.